meclinto/mannequin/README.md

 To see the break down of body measurements, see /models/mannequin/measurement_breakdown.
 For a list of the body part masses and inertias, see /body_segment_intertias.

 Presently, the model has some instability during high angle actuation, mostly around the arms.
-It is easily fully stabilized by removing the elbow pronation and wrist deviation links/joints however.
+It is easily stabilized by removing the elbow pronation and wrist deviation links/joints.
 In the future, I want to improve the inertial and collision definitions of the model, as well as fine tune the PID controllers, as I believe this is what needed to stabilize these joints with their full, anatomically accurate DOF at these joints.